metamuffin/marchat/README.md

 ### login

 All the SHA256 hashes are converted into hex before the are processed any further.
+Response: error or ok

 - username: string - *Nickname of the user*
 - password: string - *SHA256(password)*
 - anti_replay: string - *SHA256(SHA256(password) + " " + timestamp) This is useless!!!!!!!!!!!!!!!!!*
 - timestamp: number - The current UNIX-timestamp
     - Servers should accept the login if the timestamp is at most 10 seconds behind the timestamp

+### register

+Responses: error or ok

+- username: string - *Nickname of the user*
+- password: string - *SHA256(password)*

+### channel-create

+- name: string

+### channel-user-add

+- username: string

+### channel-user-remove

+- username: string

+### channel-update-admin

+- username: string
+- value: number
+    1. Raise priveleges of this user to full access of this channel
+    0. Remove All Privileges of this user

 ### message